Medical Error Prevention in Dentistry

 - Primary management of all emergencies is basic life support (BLS)

 Patient Safety Tool Kit

-The American Dental Association (ADA) reported in 2008 the Agency for Healthcare Research and Quality (AHRQ) has created 17 ways to help health care providers and patients improve communications, enhance patient safety, and reduce medical errors.
-These toolkits, available online and free of charge, include a variety of evidence based training materials, medication guides and checklists which help to reconcile the discharge of a patient from one facility to another.
-They are adaptable to many health care settings from emergency departments to intensive care units to outpatient facilities and have been equally intended for dentists, physicians nurses, hospital managers, and others providing safe, quality health care at any point in the health care process.
-For a complete list of topic areas or to access toolkits online, log on to the Agency for Healthcare Research and Quality (AHRQ) at www.ahrq.gov/qual/pips.
+The American Dental Association (ADA) reported in 2008, the Agency for Healthcare Research and Quality (AHRQ) had created 17 ways to help health care providers and patients improve communications, enhance patient safety, and reduce medical errors.
+These toolkits, available online and free of charge, include various evidence-based training materials, medication guides, and checklists that help to reconcile the discharge of a patient from one facility to another.
+They are adaptable to many health care settings, from emergency departments to intensive care units to outpatient facilities, and have been equally intended for dentists, physicians, nurses, hospital managers, and others providing safe, quality health care at any point in the health care process.
+For a complete list of topic areas or access toolkits online, log on to the Agency for Healthcare Research and Quality (AHRQ) at www.ahrq.gov/qual/pips.

 Error Prevention and Reduction

 Most of the time, the medications people take are beneficial, or at least they cause no harm, but on occasion, they do injure those taking them.
 Some of these Adverse Drug Events, or ADEs , are inevitable: the more powerful a drug is, the more likely it is to have harmful side effects, but sometimes the harm is caused by an error in prescribing or taking the medication, and these damages are not inevitable.
 To aid in decreasing medication errors, the IOM recommends:

 - Suggest steps patients should take to protect themselves

 - Improve packaging, naming, and labeling of drugs to reduce confusion